D3lt4lph4/pythondoc/README.md

 # Python Documentation Project

-This was taken from the Keras github, they have a nice tool for auto-documentation generation but as far as I know they use it only for their project and it cannot be used on other project.
+This was taken from the Keras github and then modified a bit to make it more modular, they have a nice tool for auto-documentation generation but as far as I know they use it only for their project and it cannot be used on other project.

 This is intended to be used with Mkdocs.